 In some cases, where there may be family discord, the Care Manager can be the buffer and mediator to ensure that communication is achieved.

 In times of medical crisis, the Care Manager can meet the client at the hospital and provide necessary documents, medical histories, medication lists, living wills, etc. Often hospitals will not give updates to families over the phone.
 The Care Manager if authorized can go to the hospital, collect as much information as possible and keep the family informed.

 Care Managers Are The Eyes and Ears of The Family

-Our concept of Care Management is an open job description.
+Our concept of Care Management is comprehensive.
 We do everything the children would do, if they were able.
-With over 22 years of experience, we will help make a difficult time of life a little easier.
+With over 25 years of experience, we will help make a difficult time of life, a little easier.